“The human brain is special. Just not that special.” —Peter Aldhous

 “The only thing that separates us from the animals is our ability to accessorize.” —Clairee Belcher in Steel Magnolias

-We humans often think of ourselves as special, but other species have some astonishing cognitive abilities.
 James Wide or “Jumper,” was a South African railman who had the habit of jumping between railway cars.
 One day things didn’t go as planned and he lost his legs.
 Jumper decided to look for a service animal to push his wheelchair and to help with his job as a signalman.
 That’s when he discovered Jack, a male chacma baboon (Papio ursinus).
-Jumper taught Jack to operate the railway signals, and the baboon performed his duties admirably until one day an astonished passenger looked out the train window and saw a baboon operating the switches.
+Jumper taught Jack to operate the railway signals, and the baboon performed his duties admirably until one day a passenger looked out the train window and saw a baboon operating the switches.
 An investigation ensued, and Jack was temporarily relieved of his duties.
 Desperate, Jumper managed to arrange a demonstration of Jack’s abilities to railway officials.
 After watching Jack operate the signals, the railway authorities hired him and put him on the payroll.
 It is said that he was paid in beer and food, and he never made an error.

 Compared to other species, humans stand out as being a highly successful in terms of our technology, our ability to communicate, and our propensity to adapt to all sorts of environments.
 Philosophers and scholars have long discussed and debated exactly how our species is different.
 Sometimes though, there is a hidden assumption that humans are better than other species, given our particular suite of talents.
 This point of view where all species are judged based on a human standard is called anthropocentrism.
 Rather than focus on who is better, a completely subjective endeavor, anthropologists are more interested in figuring out how we came to be such a successful species.

 Anthropology, with its holistic approach and emphasis on biology and culture, past and present, is well-suited to investigating the question of human uniqueness.
 We know that humans share the same basic building blocks of life with other organisms, namely the DNA molecule (and RNA).
 Within DNA are genes that code for amino acids, which in turn combine to build proteins, which instruct cells on what to do.
 Very different species share many genes in common.
-Homo sapiens and the fruit fly, for instance, share 60% of the same core genes.
+Homo sapiens and the fruit fly, for instance (National Human Genome Research Institute 2012).
 For this reason, genetic research on the “lowly” fruit fly (Drosophila melanogaster) is shedding light on a wide variety of human diseases—from neurological disorders to cancer to drug abuse.
 In this sense, the fundamental chemistry of life is not at all unique to humans.
 On the contrary, our genetic code serves as the basis for all plant and animal life on Earth.
 The question then becomes what other features might have given humans the upper hand?

 We have about 60 percent of our genes in common with the fruit fly (Drosophila melanogaster).